CoBrALab/LSN/README.md

 # LSN
 Longitudinal Siamese Network for clinical trajectory prediction
 - Code modules
-  - Data readers: CT, Voxel-wise
-  - Trajectories computation: clustering + assignment
+  - LSN: Trajectory prediction (can be used to predict other clinical tasks as well)
-  - LSN trainer
+    -  LSN/notebooks/LSN_sim_testcode.ipynb: Stand-alone notebook for test LSN with simulated data
+    -  LSN/lib/lsn.py: LSN model class and useful functions for training and testing
+    -  LSN/notebooks/run_lsn.ipynb: notebook to train and test LSN model with real data
+  - Trajectory modeling
-  - LSN tester
+    -
-  - K-fold validation
+    -

 - Prereqs
   - python3+